ProgrammingBlockchain/ProgrammingBlockchain/README.md

 9. Make a pull request

 ## Enhancing your learning process
 If you are committed to finish the book or a few chapters of it, it is a good idea to make smaller or larger contributions while reading.
 For example you could [choose an issue](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain/issues) that can be only done if a big portion of the book is overseen.
-(Protip for university students: a good GitHub profile is more valuable in the job market, than a diploma.)
+(Protip for university students: a good GitHub profile is more valuable than a diploma in the job market.)

 ## Links